This article considers several questions concerning death and its ramifications.

 Preferentialism: for any subject S, it is intrinsically good for S at t that, at t, S desires P and P holds; it is intrinsically bad for S at t that, at t, S desires P and ~P holds.
 The stronger S's desire for P is, the better (worse) it is for S that P holds (~P holds).

 Typically, those who value life accept the harm thesis: death is, at least sometimes, bad for those who die, and in this sense something that ‘harms’ them.
+(Several theorists, including Barbara Levenbook (2013), emphasize that, in one sense of the term ‘harm’, events that are only partially bad for me might be said to harm me.
+In what follows the term ‘harm’ will be restricted to events that are overall bad for me.)
 It is important to know what to make of this thesis, since our response itself can be harmful.
 This might happen as follows: suppose that we love life, and reason that since it is good, more would be better.
 Our thoughts then turn to death, and we decide it is bad: the better life is, we think, the better more life would be, and the worse death is.
 At this point, we are in danger of condemning the human condition, which embraces life and death, on the grounds that it has a tragic side, namely death.
 It will help some if we remind ourselves that our situation also has a good side.
 Indeed, our condemnation of death is here based on the assumption that more life would be good.
 But such consolations are not for everyone.
 (They are unavailable if we crave immortality on the basis of demanding standards by which the only worthwhile projects are endless in duration, for then we will condemn the condition of mere mortals as tragic through and through, and may, as Unamuno (1913) points out, end up suicidal, fearing that the only life available is not worth having.)
 And a favorable assessment of life may be a limited consolation, since it leaves open the possibility that, viewing the human condition as a whole, the bad cancels much of the good.
 In any case it is grim enough to conclude that, given the harm thesis, the human condition has a tragic side.
 It is no wonder that theorists over the millennia have sought to defeat the harm thesis.
 We will examine their efforts, as well as the challenges to the posthumous harm thesis, according to which events occurring after we die can harm us.
 First, however, let us see how the harm theses might be defended.